Tukvar Tea Garden

+1st Division, 2nd Division (Limbu Busty), 3rd Division-Lepcha Busty, 4th Division and Puttabong.
+The valley as a whole comprises Singamari, Puttabong, Soom T.E, Tukvar Tea Estate, Singla Tea Estate.

+The Darjeeling-Jorethang road is the prime route of this valley, which connects Darjeeling with Sikkim.
+In early days it was used by the traders from Sikkim to reach Darjeeling's Gundri Bazar.

+The very famous Conveyor ropeway is also lies in this place, which once were called the Asia's longest ropeway.

 Geography

 Location

 Tukvar Tea Garden is located at 27.0962°N 88.2575°E.

 Area overview

 The map alongside shows the northern portion of the Darjeeling Himalayan hill region.
 Kangchenjunga, which rises with an elevation of 8586 m is located further north of the area shown.
 Sandakphu, rising to a height of 3665 m, on the Singalila Ridge, is the highest point in West Bengal.
 In Darjeeling Sadar subdivision 61% of the total population lives in the rural areas and 39% of the population lives in the urban areas.
 There are 78 tea gardens/ estates (the figure varies slightly according to different sources), producing and largely exporting Darjeeling tea in the district.
 It engages a large proportion of the population directly/ indirectly.
 Some tea gardens were identified in the 2011 census as census towns or villages.
 Such places are marked in the map as CT (census town) or R (rural/ urban centre).
 Specific tea estate pages are marked TE.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.